mmatschiner/tutorials/analysis_of_introgression_with_snp_data/README.md

 <a name="outline"></a>
 ## Outline

-In this tutorial, we are going to use [Dsuite](https://doi.org/10.1111/1755-0998.13265), a software package that implements Patterson’s D and related statistics in a way that is straightforward to use and computationally efficient.
+In this tutorial, we are first going to use simulated data to demonstrate that, under gene-flow, some inferred species relationships might not correspond to any real biologial relationships.
+Then we are going to use [Dsuite](https://doi.org/10.1111/1755-0998.13265), a software package that implements Patterson’s D and related statistics in a way that is straightforward to use and computationally efficient.
+This will allow us to identify admixed taxa.
 While exploring Dsuite, we are also going to learn or revise concepts related to application, calculation, and interpretation of the D and of related statistics.
-In particular, we are first going to use simulated data to demonstrate that, under gene-flow, some inferred species relationships might not correspond to any real biologial relationships.
 Next we apply sliding-window statistics to identify particular introgressed loci in a real dataset of Malawi cichlid fishes.
 Finally, we look at the same data that was used for species-tree inference with SVDQuartets in tutorial [Species-Tree Inference with SNP Data](../species_tree_inference_with_snp_data/README.md) to .....

 Students who are interested can also apply ancestry painting to investigate a putatitve case of hybrid species.